 The CSP level is the operational level where the direct interaction with the users takes place.
 At CSP level, the CSP organization is ultimately responsible for issuing EV SSL certificates.
 The certificates of the CSPs are generated by the State of the Netherlands EV Intermediary CA. Further details are provided in figure 2 below.
-This figure also shows the certificates in the central infrastructure, which are the State of the Netherlands EV Intermediary CA certificate (2) and the EV CSP certificates (3).
+This figure also shows the certificates in the central infrastructure, which are the State of the Netherlands EV Root CA (1), the State of the Netherlands EV Intermediary CA certificate (2) and the EV CSP certificates (3).
 As shown in the figure, the CPS Policy Authority describes the procedures that are used by the PA when issuing and managing the EV certificates from the central infrastructure.
 In the following paragraphs, the various levels and components are described in more detail.